 Community College: a post-secondary, undergraduate institution that offers 2-year associate degree programs.
 Students can also attend community college for generalized education that they can transfer to a university to earn a bachelor’s degree.

 Undergraduate degree: a post-secondary, undergraduate institution that students typically attend for four years and earn a bachelor’s degree.

-Graduate school: a school that gives advanced academic degrees, such asa master’s degree (M.S. or MBA), or a doctoral degree.
-Students must earn a bachelor’s degree before attending graduate school.
+Graduate school: a school that gives advanced academic degrees, such asa master’s degree (M.S. or MBA).